SFHL/FHL/RG5. Family and Personal Papers

 Found in 5 Collections and/or Records:

-Overview This collection contains the papers of the Darlington family of Delaware County, Pa., and Woodstown, NJ.
+Overview This collection contains the papers of the Darlington family of Delaware County, Pennsylvania, and Woodstown, New Jersey.
 Quakers with strong ties to Swarthmore College, the family was involved in education, social and peace concerns, and businesses in the Philadelphia area.
 Charles J. Darlington (1894-1966) served as Clerk of Philadelphia Yearly Meeting of the Religious Society of Friends during the reunification of the two Philadelphia Yearly Meetings.
-The collection includes family correspondence relating...
+The collection includes family...

 Overview T. Atkinson Jenkins (1868-1935) was a Quaker and a university professor.
 The collection contains chiefly correspondence, questionnaires, notes, clippings, and other papers, relating to Jenkins's collection of information on Friends' attitudes to the Mexican and Civil wars, information which was designed to be part of the reassessment of the Quaker peace testimony in preparation for the first Friends World Conference (London, 1920).
 Also includes bibliography of Jenkins' writings on French...